-The flexibility of a data model is extremely important in the case of a mobile phone mainly because most of the apps tend to evolve at a fast pace.
+The flexibility of a data model is extremely important in the case of a mobile phone mainly because most apps tend to evolve at a fast pace.

-The relational databases are still deemed as a wise choice when a mobile app needs data consistency or the data it owns are rational.
-However, NoSQL database can provide greater flexibility if such requirements are relaxed.
+The relational databases are still deemed as a wise choice when a mobile app needs data consistency or the data it owns is rational.
+However, a NoSQL database can provide greater flexibility if such requirements are relaxed.